-On Saturday afternoon at Uniprix Stadium in Montréal, Novak Djokovic of Serbia qualified for the final of the Rogers Cup presented by National Bank when he disposed of the surprising Jérémy Chardy of France in two sets (6-4, 6-4).
+On Saturday afternoon at STADE IGA in Montréal, Novak Djokovic of Serbia qualified for the final of the Rogers Cup presented by National Bank when he disposed of the surprising Jérémy Chardy of France in two sets (6-4, 6-4).

 The world no.1 will be out to win the fourth Rogers Cup title of his career and fifth Masters 1000 crown of the season.